-If a student reaches the end of a school year and has not yet met the criteria for promotion to the next grade level, the student's advisor-in consultation with the Principal, student, student's family, and any appropriate teachers or staff members-will develop a personalized plan for the student to complete to demonstrate his/her readiness for the next grade level.
-This plan must be approved by the Middle Campus Principal.
+If a student reaches the end of a school year and has not met the criteria for promotion, a decision on placement in the next grade or retention in the current grade will be made.
+The Middle Campus Principal, in consultation with the student, the student's family, and any appropriate teachers of staff members, will make the final decision.